bigtoga/Examples/Cloud - Azure/AZ-301/BS to memorize.md

 <details>
    <summary>Virtual Machines</summary>

-**How to collect Windows Security logs and store for x years?** - Azure Log Analytics Agent
+**How to collect Windows Security logs and store for x years?** - Azure Log Analytics Agent but also Diagnostics Agent

 **How to collect Windows Performance counters?** - Azure Log Analytics Agent